magoo/making-decisions/index.md

 Then include the entire US intelligence community.
 Again, did it change?

-During this exercise, at what point did this frame become the _correct_ frame, if ever?
+At what point could this frame become the _correct_ frame?

-More importantly, do you think the frame would drastically change from one round of investment to the next?
+More importantly, do you think the frame could change from one round of investment to the next?
 Does it improve linearly with investment?
+Maybe the return dwindles?

-Further, does this suggest that an _objectively_ _correct_ decision exists, or is at all obtainable?
+We can go further to suggest an _objectively_ _correct_ decision might not exist, or might not be obtainable, if it would never stabilize.

 Instead, this questioning suggests that throwing more subjective resources at framing a decision may be helpful.
 But, there seems to be no objective threshold for _having enough_ that we can know in advance.

-To me, this is a relief.
+This should be a relief.
 While we can estimate where returns will diminish on our investment in a decision, it may be impossible to know where that may point may lie.
 There is no way to know.
 Take relief in doing your best.

 ***